djwrisley/HDME/index.md

 ### Background

 Participants are encouraged to explore existing spatial humanities scholarship to understand the full scope and possibilities of the field.
 For each module below, we will provide some pre-reading and some follow up materials.
 A Zotero library of supplementary readings is available [here](https://www.zotero.org/groups/2352275/hdme_esu).
 No prior experience with GIS or mapping is expected.
+Please request access for editing rights.

 ### Workshop Agenda

-In the first part of the course we conduct a critical review of a range of spatial humanities projects: their scope and the rhetorical strategies they employ for spatial storytelling and argument.
-We will begin by reflecting on how location-based research might be incorporated into research projects in different disciplines (cinema, art history, anthropology, history, literature, etc.) as well as the challenges of incorporating a spatial dimension into research.
+In the first part of the workshop we conduct a critical review of a range of spatial humanities projects: their scope and the rhetorical strategies they employ for spatial storytelling and argument.
+We will begin by reflecting on how location-based research might be incorporated into research projects in different disciplines (cinema, art history, anthropology, history, literature, etc.) as well as the challenges of incorporating a spatial dimension into participants' research.

 We will learn about the creation of data in formats relevant to spatial humanities projects (using gazetteers, mobile data collection, off-the-shelf software) as well as some basic querying in order to perform repetitive tasks for building a spatial dataset.
 Students will be introduced to normalization and wrangling techniques and will contrast the manual, slow creation of data with more automated forms of analysis.